15 Wonderful Words for Delightful Experiences

 Soothing, agreeable speech.
 Ahhh.

 The quality of sounding good or pleasing to the ear.
 Usually used for words or sentences.
-Dulciloquent, suaviloquent, euphony might be too much good sounding stuff for anyone to bear.
+Dulciloquent, suaviloquent, and euphony might be too much good sounding stuff for anyone to bear.

 Having a comfort-loving, easygoing, social personality.
 Coined in the 1950s by a psychologist attempting to correlate body type with personality type.
 People who were viscerotonic, from “viscera” or internal organs, supposedly had over-developed digestive systems.
 All the better to voluptuate in a toothsome meal.